newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 I thought, looking at the ocean as if it carried answers.

 > "A.: Why can't I be the bearer of good news for once alas?"
-> "Lord.exe: The path you chose ultimately bequeathed on you this very duty, as you shall be the bringer of doom and despair, for a slighty higher salary."
+> "Lord.exe: The path you chose ultimately bequeathed upon you this very duty, as you shall be the bringer of doom and despair, for a slighty higher salary."

-I knew what I had to do.
+M. looked at me like he felt compassion.
+He knew I had to find the person responsible, and bring that very issue to them.
+It might not be pleasant.
+But it is our mission.
+From there, the sequence of steps drew itself quite easily and quickly in my mind:

+1. root the printer
+2. access the printing queue history
+3. find the originating IP that printed the unholy document
+4. find who was behind this
+5. understand what might possibly have brought them down to that path

+In this very specific case, direct confrontation is pointless.
+It might actually even might make things worst.
+Diplomacy, measure, and understanding have to be used, so that **this** never happends again.

 Stay classy netsecurios